ngblaylock/documentation/vue/vuepress.md

 dest: 'docs',
 ```

-The default is dest: `dest: '.vuepress/dist'`.
+The default is `dest: '.vuepress/dist'`.

 ## Folder Permissions